Jaycobson/topbank_chatbot/README.md

 Say goodbye to complex banking interfaces and hello to simplicity and clarity.
 Start chatting with TopBank Chatbot.
 Start your journey to financial empowerment today!

+## How to Use

+1. Gitclone the repository or download the zip file
+2. Open the index.html file
+3. Enter your email (optional)
+4. Chat with the chatbot to ask about your financial history.
+5. Receive insights and information about your bank transactions.

 ## Features

 - View transaction history